tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

 'Use to link IssueMethods to Issues.
 Describes the relationship between a IssueMethod (solutions) in bdqffdq and an Issue (needs).
-Paralell concepts are forAmedment, forValidation, forMeasure.'
+Paralell concepts are forAmendment, forValidation, forMeasure.'

 ********************